 Shortly after getting engaged, Jeremy and I agreed that we wanted to get married here on the farm.
 We changed our mind 751+ times about the location, before deciding early in the spring that we would actually have it on the farm.
 I’m slowly learning to always go with my gut, because I change my mind way too much.
 I didn’t want to tent the reception area, and that was ultimately a mistake because of very unpredictable May weather in Kentucky (that’s just a friendly word of advice).
 I didn’t want to have spotlights in the yard, but I knew we would need some type of lighting since we were having an evening reception.
 We had an abundance of LED string lights that we purchased on clearance after Christmas, and we thought they would look lovely out in the yard.
 These DIY String Lamp Posts were the easiest solution to our lighting problem.
 The string lights added a festive touch of ambiance to our Derby Day reception.
 Honestly out of all the DIY projects I worked on for the wedding, these DIY String Light Posts were the simplest to make.
+If you’re looking to do something similar to this, you could look into something like the best solar light for backyard uses, you’ll even save money on electrical expenditure thanks to the sun!

 This is a sponsored post for SheSpeaks on behalf of P&G